KoenomatachiSan/review-reactjs-conditional-render/README.md

-# My review to ReactJS - Component
+# My review to ReactJS - Conditional Render

-## Why handle event?
+## Why Conditional Render event?

-Handle event is very important because all actions, change state for exemple, need to event!
+Conditional Render is the rendering done through the if()!